Last Updated on July 15, 2025 by Maged kamel

 Solved example 2.5, how to determine the F value in terms of P, A, n, and I%?

-The Solved example is from Profs.
-Leland Blank, Anthony Tarquin’s book of Engineering economy.
+The solved example is from Profs Leland Blank’s and Prof. Anthony Tarquin’s book of Engineering Economy.

 Example 2.5 The president of Ford Motor Company wants to know the equivalent future worth of a $1 million capital investment each year for 8 years, starting 1 year from now.